mhe747/dawnboard/BeagleSDR_KernelHack.md

 	dra7.dtsi
 	dra7xx-clocks.dtsi

-The Linux Kernel source can be found inside $TISDK/build/arago-tmp-external-linaro-toolchain/work-shared/am57xx-evm/kernel-source
+The original Linux Kernel sources can be found inside $TISDK/build/arago-tmp-external-linaro-toolchain/work-shared/am57xx-evm/kernel-sources or same as am57xx-evm/git

-Now we are going to update dts file to have BeagleSDR loaded with correct configurations.
+Now we are going to update the dts file to have BeagleSDR loaded with correct configurations.

 in am57xx-beagle-x15-revc.dts, add following devices: